A Postgraduate Loan can help with course fees and living costs while you study a postgraduate masters course.

 EU students, who don’t normally live in England, will also be able to get a Postgraduate Loan for a Master’s course at an English university or college.

 *If you can't find your course listed or if you can't find your course during the Student Finance England postgraduate loan application process please contact Warwick Student Finance Fees team.
 Do not submit a Postgraduate Master's loan application to Student Finance England unless you are certain you have selected the correct course.
-Before a loan payment can be released to you the University must confirm that the course information stated on their loan application matches the course information on their Warwick student record.
+Before a loan payment can be released to you the University must confirm that the course information stated on your loan application matches the course information on your Warwick student record.
 If this can't be done you will not receive any loan payments but will still be required to make tuition and accommodation fee payments.

 - Visit gov.uk/studentfinance to make your application